QuentinRa/blog.quentinra.dev/info/java/advanced/networking.md

 Socket s = new Socket(host, port);
 ```

-host will be a local IP or localhost (string)
-and port is the port of your server.
+With `host` an (local) IP/localhost (string), and `port` the port of your server.

 <hr class="sr">

 ## Use sockets

-Now that you got a socket in both sides, you can
-use it to received and send information to
+Now that you got a socket in both sides, you can use it to received and send information to ONE client.
-ONE client.

-It's like a thread linking two person, and the link
-is established with the socket returned by accept.
+It's like a thread linking two person, and the link is established with the socket returned by accept.

 You can use these methods to create read/write streams